 Mulled wine is inspired by Scandinavian glӧgg, which is wine heated, flavoured and sweetened to obtain a comforting hot drink redolent with the scent of sweet spices: cloves, star anise, cardamom and cinnamon.
 The joy of preparing mulled wine at home is being able to adapt the recipe to your taste.
-In honour of National Mulled Wine Day on March 3, go ahead and ahead and add your personal touch: orange juice, a pinch of nutmeg, fresh ginger, citrus peel, vanilla or—why not?—even a dash of liqueur…
+Go ahead and add your personal touch: orange juice, a pinch of nutmeg, fresh ginger, citrus peel, vanilla or—why not?—even a dash of liqueur…

 In a pot, heat the wine and sugar on medium-high heat until the sugar is completely dissolved.
 When the mixture is about to come to a boil, lower the heat and add the cinnamon and other spices and the liqueur.
 Let the mixture infuse on low heat for 20 minutes.
 Remove from heat and strain using a fine sieve.
 Serve the drink hot in toddy glasses and decorate with an orange slice, a cinnamon stick and a star of anise.

 Be careful: Although mulled wine is easy to prepare, it is important not to let the mixture boil.
 This will ensure the drink remains fresh-tasting and not too bitter.

 Is your cellar packed full of great vintages just waiting to be uncorked?

 Don’t you dare!
 The last thing you want to do is sacrifice a good bottle of wine to make a cocktail!
 Follow the same principle as when making sangria and opt for a bottle of red you like, but that is inexpensive.